Back up a Configuration Manager site

 - Backs up the CD.Latest folder

-Plan to run the default site backup task at a minimum of every 5 days.
-This is because Configuration Manager uses a SQL Server change tracking retention period of 5 days.
-(See SQL Server change tracking retention period in the Recover sites topic.)
+Plan to run the default site backup task at a minimum of every five days.
+This schedule is because Configuration Manager uses a SQL Server change tracking retention period of five days.
+For more information, see SQL Server change tracking retention period.

-To simplify the backup process, you can create an AfterBackup.bat file to perform post-backup actions automatically after the backup maintenance task runs successfully.
-The AfterBackup.bat file is usually used to archive the backup snapshot to a secure location.
-You can also use the AfterBackup.bat file to copy files to your backup folder and start other, supplemental backup tasks.
+To simplify the backup process, you can create an AfterBackup.bat file.
+This script automatically runs post-backup actions after the backup task completes successfully.
+Use the AfterBackup.bat file to archive the backup snapshot to a secure location.
+You can also use the AfterBackup.bat file to copy files to your backup folder, or to start other backup tasks.

-You can back up a central administration site and primary site, but there is no backup support for secondary sites or site system servers don't have backup tasks.
+You can back up a central administration site and primary site.
+Secondary sites or site system servers don't have backup tasks.

 Site backup status information is written to the Smsbkup.log file.
-This file is created in the destination folder that you specify in the Backup Site Server maintenance task properties.
+This file is created in the destination folder that you specify in the properties of the Backup Site Server maintenance task.

 To enable the site backup maintenance task

 In the Configuration Manager console, go to the Administration workspace, expand Site Configuration, and select the Sites node.